Liber7as/McKinley.ProjectZomboid.Backups/README.md

 - A GUI for managing backups.
 - Run on a schedule, detect when a Project Zomboid save is no longer file-locked, then back it up.
 (Not sure if this is possible yet)
+- Add commands to restore a backup.
+Currently, restoring is not supported.
+For this reason, I recommend the "Zip" format until I can add logic to restore backups.

 ## Requirements